 My cat never goes outside, does she really need flea prevention?

 Yes, we recommend Revolution monthly for all cats.
 Revolution is a monthly topical medication for cats that protects against fleas and heartworm disease and treats and controls hookworms, roundworms, and ear mites.
 Even if your cat never goes outside, she is at risk for these parasites.
 Twenty-five percent of heartworm positive cats are indoors only.
-Other pets and people in the household can bring fleas inside and potting soil of houseplants has been found to contain roundworm eggs.
+Other pets and people in the household can bring fleas inside, causing infestations and tapeworm infections, and potting soil of houseplants has been found to contain roundworm eggs.

 Can my pet get a 3 year rabies vaccine?